frankshearar/Home/Package-Type.md

 Any string following these rules can be specified as the `packageType` in a project.json.
 The pack command will simply copy this string to the output .nuspec `<packageType>` node.
 If no value is specified, the pack command will default to a package type of `<packageType type="dependency" />`.

+If more than one value is supplied (e.g. via a JSON array), the pack command fails.

 ## Installation

 The behavior of NuGet's install command will be modified so that when a `dotnet-cli-tool` package is being installed to a .NET CLI project.json file, the package will be added to the `"tools"` node instead of the `"dependencies"` node.
 Installation of `dotnet-cli-tool` packages to non-.NET CLI project.json or to packages.config behaves exactly as a dependency.